coljs/medellinjs/README.md

 1. Create a markdown file on `_harp/posts/`
 2. Add meta to `_harp/posts/_data.json`
-3. Compile the site by running `make`
+3. Compile the site by running `npm run build`
-4. Publish to github on `gh-pages` branch
+4. Publish to github on `master` branch

 ## The MIT License (MIT)